Rules for Traditional and Roth IRA contributions

 Ex: If you earn $2,000, then your maximum IRA contribution for the year is $2,000.

 There’s no minimum age to participate in an IRA.
-If your teen-age child has compensation from a part-time job, your child can contribute to an IRA up to 5500 in 2017.
-A one-time 5500 investment at age 15 would grow to more than $39,000 by age 65.
-This assumes an average 4% annual yield.
+If your teen-age child has compensation from a part-time job, your child can contribute to an IRA up to $6,000 (or their compensation amount if lower).

-You must begin withdrawing from your traditional IRA by April 1 the year after the year you reach age 70 1/2.
-Also, you can no longer contribute to your traditional IRA account in the year you reach 70 1/2.
+You must begin withdrawing from your traditional IRA by April 1 the year after the year you reach age 72.

 These two tests determine how much of your IRA contributions are deductible: